Student saves life just days after learning CPR at high school

 “You never know when they will save a life,” De La Cruz said.

-When PIX11 asked the 20-year-old senior if he felt like a hero, Anthony Rosa Conpres remotely replied yes.
+When WPIX asked the 20-year-old senior if he felt like a hero, Anthony Rosa Compres remotely replied yes.

 It was less than two weeks after Anthony learned CPR at International Community High School that he was able to put what he learned into action, just a block from school and east 140th street and Brook Avenue.

-“You really have to count out loud to help you breathe,” De La Cruz told PIX11.
+“You really have to count out loud to help you breathe,” De La Cruz said.

-“It’s great anytime,” Mark Hurley, a American Heart Association spokesman told PIX11.
+“It’s great anytime,” Mark Hurley, an American Heart Association spokesman said.
 “You hear a success story like I just learned CPR two weeks ago and I used it to save someone and that proves that it works."

 And for Anthony and Oswaldo, just knowing they saved a life is so satisfying.